daureg/illalla/README.md

 You can get more information by reading [our blogpost](http://northernbytes.co/2014/11/25/similar-neighborhoods/), [a two pages academic summary](http://geraud.so/neighborhoods.pdf) or if you have more time on your hands, my [complete thesis](https://aaltodoc.aalto.fi/handle/123456789/13900).

 Below I provide more technical details.
-Yet it should be noted that for now, data are not included with the code and thus there is no simple demonstration one can quickly test.
+Yet it should be noted that for now, not all data are included with the code (although [the most important can be found on dropbox](https://dl.dropboxusercontent.com/u/23609132/cities_features_matrix.zip)and thus there is no simple demonstration one can quickly test.
 Hopefully this will soon be remedied :)

 How it works
 ====================